opendatacube/odc-tools/docker/readme.md

 ## Updating constraints.txt

-We use `pip-tools` to generate `constraints.txt` from `requirements.txt` file.
+We use `pip-tools` to generate `constraints.txt` from `requirements.in` file.
 To get newer versions of libs run this:

 ```
 cd docker